KayleeDavisGitHub/LaTeX-Templates/README.md

 What if we need to add code neatly to our LaTeX documentation?
 I would consider building programming language not in TeXMaker but in (in the case of R) R's "sweave" document.
 This will build a .rnw (meaning R "no web") document which looks very similar to LaTeX!
 Change you R setting to change from "sweave" to "knitr" and launch a new .rnw to begin using the .rnw just like you would LaTeX.
 This makes adding code easy and ensures reproducability.

 If you're interested, I've included how these R sections are formatted in a LaTeX output which is ran to give you the .pdf (this is all done under the hood in R from .rnw ("sweave")).
 These files are a great way to present code in an organized way for readers to clearly sepearate code from text.
 These are also great for doing quantiative homework assignments or reports more broadly.

+I've included an example lab assignment I've done in "Example.rnw" launch this with RStudio to see how this works.